vivli-hub/Novel-techniques-for-evaluation-of-time-series-cepstral-dissimilarity-measures/README.md

 Miaotian Li, Ciprian Doru Giurcaneanu

 ## Data
 The results reported for simulated data are obtained by using the functions Test.m and Testcluster.m.
-Detailed information is provided in the Code section.
+More detailed information can be found in the Code section.

 ## Code
 - [Test.m](#Test)